Skin Settings

 Supported Export formats are PCX and BMP.

-Texture Format Set the texture size and color depth (default 256x256x16).
+Set the texture size and color depth (default 256x256x16).
 The horizontal and vertical size of the skin texture must be a power of 2, i.e. 128, 256, 512 etc. Alpha channels are supported for 32 bit textures.
-When checking the Mip Map box, mip maps are automatically created for noncompressed textures (recommmended).
+When checking the Mipmaps box, mipmaps are automatically created for noncompressed textures (recommended).